 It's the perfect hike for those looking to get a taste of what hiking at higher elevations can feel like.
 You'll also encounter the peculiar mushroom rock formations along this trail (more on those in a bit).

 Planning a visit to Rocky Mountain?
 This post will help answer many of the most common questions when visiting the Tundra Communities Trail.
-Since this trail is short and located along the parks main road it should be on everyone's list of things to do during their visit.

 Don't forget that Rocky Mountain National Park is now on the timed entry reservation system during peak season (end of May through early October).
 If you don't have a reservation be sure to head over to Recreation.gov to lock that in!